Foreign Cattle Market: The 1865 cattle plague: need for a second, quarantine market

 All the evidence points to one short, simple, certain, severe and somewhat costly remedy—a market exclusively reserved for foreign fat cattle at every port of debarkation, where every animal intended for the butcher should be slain, after sale, in abbatoirs provided for the purpose.

 New laws followed.
-They encouraged the City of London to open and run a second metropolitan livestock market exclusively for imported animals, to be known as the Foreign Cattle Market.
+The Contagious Diseases (Animals) Act 1869 (32 & 33 Vict. c.
+70) encouraged the City of London to open and run a second metropolitan livestock market exclusively for imported animals, to be known as the Foreign Cattle Market.
 It was appreciated that, not only rinderpest, but pleuro-pneumonia and foot-and-mouth disease were contagious threats.

 Unless convinced that a foreign country was disease-free, the Privy Council (later, the Board of Agriculture) was authorised to "schedule" it, which meant put it on a greylist.
 Animals from that country, while not banned outright, must be landed at this new market, and nowhere else.
 It was to operate under quarantine conditions, and no animal was to leave it alive, but had to be slaughtered within 10 days.